Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

 `".. a side-channel attack is any attack based on extra information  that can be gathered because of the fundamental way a computer protocol or algorithm is implemented, rather than flaws in the design of the protocol or algorithm itself."`

 Timing based sidechannel is a version of this, where we measure the amount it takes to do a certain computation.
 When programming, each line of code is translated into instructions for the CPU, when the code is ran.
 Some more directly than others, but it all comes down to calculations on the CPU.
-Some of these calculations take longer time than ohters, for example comparing two strings to each other is much faster than checking if another string appears as a subset of an other.
+Some of these calculations take longer time than others, for example comparing two strings to each other is much faster than checking if a string appears as a subset of another.

 But string comparisons in the end are quite fast.
-There is an excellent video [All in the timing: How side channel attacks work](https://youtu.be/JW81H0R4Chg?si=PuUeqseJPqYuK_Fl){:target="_blank"} explaining the basics, where it's mentioned that these calculations take several hundred nanoseconds.
+There is an excellent video [All in the timing: How side channel attacks work](https://youtu.be/JW81H0R4Chg?si=PuUeqseJPqYuK_Fl) explaining the basics, where it's mentioned that these calculations take several hundred nanoseconds.
 Unless you're in a very specific environment, measuring everything with the margin several hundred nanoseconds simply isn't possible.

-When you start to introduce connections, reading, writing & more data you can get up to milliseconds of time taken on differnt computations & connections.
+When you start to introduce connections, reading, writing & more data you can get up to milliseconds of time taken on different computations & connections.
 These are things we can measure and leverage.

 ## Previous work (kiosk.vsim.xyz) {#related-work}

-For my kiosk.vsim.xyz tooling, I tried to find a good way to determine if ports are open on devices just using JavaScript.
-If you want to read more into it, you can read the blogpost here: https://blog.vsim.xyz/
+For my [kiosk.vsim.xyz](https://kiosk.vsim.xyz/) tooling, I tried to find a good way to determine if ports are open on devices just using JavaScript.
+If you want to read more into it, you can read the blogpost here: [blog.vsim.xyz](https://blog.vsim.xyz/)

 Turns out, you can use http requests to determine if an port is open or not.
 Looking at the time it takes for the request to resolve implies if the port is open or not.
 How?
 If the port is open, and a service behind it responds or cuts the connection due to protocol mismatch, the time to resolve the request is relatively fast.
 If there is no service responding, the request takes a lot longer to resolve.
 If the time to resolve is _really_ slow, we can deduct that the host is unreachable from the device you're running the scan on.